THE CONSTITUTION OF THE STAFFORDSHIRE AND STOKE-ON-TRENT ADULT SAFEGUARDING PARTNERSHIP BOARD

 All SSASPB meetings will be minuted and the minutes submitted for approval of circulation to members as soon as possible after the date of the meeting.

-Consisting of the Board Manager, Officers of the Board, Chairs of sub-groups and the two Local Authority Safeguarding Managers.
+This sub-group will consist of the Officers of the Board, Chairs of sub-groups and may include the two Local Authority Assistant Directors for Adult Safeguarding.
 The work of the Executive will be: -

 The Executive sub-group is the key decision-making forum at which Board documents and processes are considered and submitted with recommendations for approval to the quarterly board meetings.
 To maximise the opportunity for statutory partners to be consulted upon with regard to key documents and processes the Executive sub-group must be quorate.
-To be quorate there must be representation from one of the Local Authorities, one of the Clinical Commissioning Groups and the Police.
-On the rare occasion that there is no police representative available to attend the meeting where key decisions are to be made the usual police representative will be canvassed for views and wherever possible a decision made at the meeting with this information.
+To be quorate there must be representation from one of the Local Authorities, the Integrated Care Board and the Police.
+On the rare occasion that there is no police representative available to attend the meeting a well-informed deputy may attend.
+Where key decisions are to be made the usual police representative will be canvassed for views and wherever possible a decision made at the meeting with this information.
 Should that not be possible then a decision will be pended for future discussion when the police representative is present.
-This process will also be considered if either of the Local Authorities and Clinical Commissioning Group representatives disagree on a decision item where one of the representatives is not present.
+This process will also be considered if either of the Local Authorities and Integrated Care Board representatives disagree on a decision item where one of the representatives is not present.

 Members will ensure that their own organisation’s Data Protection Registration, where appropriate, covers their involvement in the activities of the SSASPB.